 The biggest and most central district, Almere Stad includes the modern city centre with its diverse shopping offering.
 Head out for dinner at the restaurants and cafés around the Grote Markt or the pedestrianised Belfort square.
-For a slice of culture, check out the KAF (Kunstlinie Almere Flevoland) or de nieuwe bibliotheek.
-Despite the urban character and modern architecture, nature is right on hand too, and you can seek out water sports adventures in the Noorderplassen lake or at the Weerwater, right in the city centre.
+For a slice of culture, check out the Kunstlinie Almere Flevoland (KAF theater) or de nieuwe bibliotheek (library).
+Despite the urban character and modern architecture, nature is right on hand too, and you can seek out water sports adventures in the Noorderplassen lake or at the Weerwater lake, right in the city centre.
 The housing offering in Almere Stad varies dramatically from high-rise apartments to terraced family homes and villas as you move further out, so families can also make the most of this district.

 Almere Poort is a young district and is situated closest to Amsterdam – development in this western corner of Almere only began in 2005.
 Surrounded by water and forest, residents here have a beautiful beach on their doorstep, plus a bustling marina and plenty of options for water sports.
 Above all, Almere Poort has fantastic transport connections: it has its own train station and lies close to the A6 motorway, so Amsterdam and the nearby cities and towns of Het Gooi region are easily accessible.
 If you’re looking for something truly exotic, the Duin neighbourhood sits amongst sand dunes up to 10 metres high, so living here truly feels like being on permanent vacation.